IBM-Cloud/onprem-integration-demo/README.md

 ## Installation

-Overview
+### Overview

-1) Create a Bluemix VM to simulate a Enterprise Data Center
+1) Create a Bluemix VM to simulate a Enterprise Data Center.

 2) Set up the VM with a MySQL database with HR data.